What we do and what we value

-- Increase the impact of Learning Technology for public benefit.
+We work across the UK and internationally to increase the positive impact of Learning Technology in education and training for public benefit.

-Strategic objectives for 2020
+Strategic objectives for 2021/22:

 As part of ALT's Strategy 2020-2025 (.pdf) we set out specific strategic objectives for each year, responding directly to Members’ feedback and priorities identified through the Annual Survey.